 It’s evident that the comments section is one of the best things about this website.
-The dissemination of useful information, the development of useful ideas, the manifestation of diverse personalities, the formation and strengthening of community bonds, and the occasional peaceful resolution of emotional personal/political disputes that takes place in the comments section on a regular basis are all highly worthwhile products of this endeavor.
+The dissemination of useful information, the development of useful ideas, the manifestation of diverse personalities, the formation and strengthening of community bonds, and the occasional peaceful resolution of emotional personal and political disputes that takes place in the comments section on a regular basis are all highly worthwhile products of this endeavor.
 Of course, the world is a better place when people communicate more effectively, even at the smallest margins.
 And if this place is anything, it’s a place where at least some people communicate at least a bit more effectively at the smallest margins.

 For that, everyone who participates or has participated in this, even in the smallest way at the smallest margins, may nod knowingly.
 Salute.

-But still, of course, it could always be better, which is why we’re publishing this official statement of policy on commenting and free speech.
+But still, of course, it could always be better, so what this is is an official statement of policy on commenting and free speech.

 Of course, it takes a significant amount of work to maintain such a forum, and a big part of this is keeping the comments section free from diminishing clutter.
 The hard part is understanding what qualifies as “diminishing clutter,” a problem made worse by the widely held misconception that just because a forum exists on the internet, anyone should have a right to a voice in it provided they follow certain basic rules involving the use of profanity and personal attacks.